nurselaine/data-structures-and-algorithms/javascript/code-challenges/Graphs/README.md

   - Returns number representing total nodes in graph
   - Efficiency: O(1) because a length property within the graph class is being returned while space is also O(1)

+  6. depthFirst:

+  7. breadthFirst: Traverses the graph in the order of a starting node then it's neighbor nodes
+    - Arguments: starting vertex
+    - return: A collection of nodes in the order they were visited
+    - Efficiency: Worst case is O(N^N) when traversing a connected graph.
+Traverse each node of the tree and traverse each edge for each vertex N times
+    - Space efficiency: O(N), a Set is returned that includes all the graph's vertexes